siberian1967/Thoth-Suggested-Tags/README.md

-Thoth's Tag Suggestions
-===
+=== Thoth's Suggested Tags ===

 Contributors: Jimmy O'Higgins
 Tags: tags, tag cloud, suggestion
 Requires at least: 3.0
 Tested up to: 3.0
 Stable tag: 1.0

-Introduction
----

 Thoth's Suggested Tags is a WordPress plugin that recommends tags by scanning a post and displaying recurring words and phrases as a tag cloud.

-Installation
----

-Upload the `thoth-tag-suggestions` folder to your `wp-content/plugins` folder.

-Go to the "Plugins" administration panel.

-Activate Thoth's Suggested Tags

-Thoth is now with you.
+== Description ==

+Thoth scans the text for tags are and associates them to a "tag strength", an integer that represents how appropriate the tag is to recommend based on the post content.
+This value is determined by the word count of the tag, its frequency in the post, and its count in the wordpress database (number of times it has been tagged in other posts).

-How It Works
+= How It Works =
----

 Every time the user saves a draft or updates a post, Thoth